thermoio/docs/CONTRIBUTING.md

 5. Upon completion of the IP Agreement, our team merges your PR and publishes your submission to the Thermo Library.

 ## Style guide
 We advise all contributors to review our Style Guide before submitting PRs; otherwise, our SMEs or editor will direct you to make such changes and prolong the effort.
+For additional guidance, see our [Article Template](URL PENDING).

 **Attention:** All submissions must be in Markdown to be considered eligible for review.